Council Members Bios

 Her love for people has helped formulate many humanitarian projects around the world.
 Michele raised money to build an orphanage in Egypt.
 She also organized a group to give school supplies to the children in Peru as part of a goodwill trip.
 Her organized toy drives have benefited the children of Burma, Bali and Egypt.
 She also delivered hygiene kits for the people in Burma and raised money to replace a school floor in a small village there.

 Michele is a graduate of Towson State University.
-During college she was a national ranked debater and public speaker.
+During college she was a nationally ranked debater and public speaker.
 Michele’s government work includes an internship on Capitol Hill in Washington DC and work for state legislators in both Maryland and Georgia.
 After college she used her communications degree in both radio and television.
 Michele lived in New York City where she was an actress in local and national commercials.